cvat-ai/cvat/docs/serverless_tutorial.md

 datasets which cannot cover all specific cases.
 Very often you want to detect objects which cannot be recognized by these models.
-Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is.
+Our annotation requirements can be so strict that automatically annotated objects cannot be accepted as is and it is easy to annotate them from scratch.
 You always need to keep in mind all these mentioned limitations.
-Even if you have a DL solution which can _perfectly_ annotate 50% of your data, it means that manual work will be reduced only twice in the best case.
+Even if you have a DL solution which can
+_perfectly_ annotate 50% of your data, it means that manual work will be reduced only twice in the best case.